Nature of My Services

 Neuropsychological and psychological assessment includes a comprehensive evaluation of your child’s intellectual, academic, and/or emotional functioning.
 The evaluation will require direct contact, interviewing, and testing.
 I will also collect and review information from schools, psychologists, psychiatrists, and other professionals involved in your case.

-Depending on the number of tests being administered, we will typically meet on three or four occasions for 1 ½ to 4 hours each session.
+Depending on the number of tests being administered, we will typically meet on four occasions for 1 ½ to 4 hours each session.
 An appointment is a commitment to our work.
-If you need to cancel an appointment, please give me at least 72 business hours notice by telephone (not email).
-I will make every effort to re-schedule your cancelled appointment.
-Cancelled appointments will delay our work together.
+If you need to cancel an appointment, please give me at least 72 business hours’ notice by telephone (not email).
+There will be a full charge for sessions not canceled with this notice.
+My policy is that if an assessment is canceled without sufficient notice, I most likely will not offer alternative dates to reschedule this testing in the future unless the cancellation was due to an emergency or unforeseeable circumstances.

 My testing fee includes time spent on the intake interview, test administration, scoring, interpretation, report writing, consultation with other professionals involved in the case, and feedback.
 We will work together to set up a payment schedule.
 You are fully responsible for payment for these services.
 The process will most likely take three to four weeks.
 By the end of our time together, you will have better understanding of you or your child’s difficulties, and you will be provided with an extensive written report and recommendations.
 You will also have an opportunity to ask any questions regarding the testing or testing results.
 Please note that your child is welcome to attend the final feedback session, if appropriate.
 Alternatively, you may schedule an additional feedback session for him/her to discuss these results with me in a manner more suitable to his/her developmental level.
 This additional feedback session will be billed at my hourly rate.